 The searching officer can place their hands inside your pockets, and feel around the inside of collars, socks and shoes.
 Your hair can also be searched although the officer should take account of any issues around gender, religion or cultural differences and do this away from the public if needed.

-In some circumstances officers may have been granted the power (known as an s60 authorisation) to order you to remove a head or face covering that you are using wholly or mainly to conceal your identity, such as a balaclava or bandana.
+In some circumstances officers may have been granted the power (known as an s60 authorisation) to order you to remove a head or face covering that you are using to conceal your identity, such as a balaclava or bandana.
 You cannot be ordered to remove a head or face covering, such as a hijab, except where the police officer has a reason to believe that it is being worn only to conceal identity, not simply because it happens to disguise identity.

 Refusing to remove the face covering where an officer has ordered you to is an offence for which you can be arrested.
 A police officer granted these powers can remove or seize the face covering if they think it is being worn only to conceal your identity.
 Where possible this should be done in private and in the presence of an officer of the same sex.

 If you are asked to remove a head or face covering that you were not wearing mainly to conceal your identity, you could make a complaint.
 For example, if you were wearing a hijab for religious reasons.

 The police do not have the power to take fingerprints, palm prints or body samples, such as a blood sample, unless you have been arrested and detained.
 See If you are arrested or held in custody by the police.

 If you resist being searched in any of the circumstances described above, the police officer can arrest you.
 You can then be searched (using force if necessary).
 However, a search of a more intimate nature, for example, an internal search, requires a warrant.
 See Intimate searches.

 A strip search is a search where more than an outer coat, jacket, gloves, headgear or footwear is removed.
 You cannot be ordered to remove more clothing unless a strip search has been authorised by a more senior officer.